 Amber N. Ford

 Amber N. Ford is a photographer/artist based in Cleveland, OH.
 Ford received her BFA in Photography from the Cleveland Institute of Art ’16.
-Primarily working in photography while occasionally exploring other mediums such at printmaking.
+Primarily working in photography while occasionally exploring other mediums such as printmaking.

 She is best known for her work in portraiture, which she refers to as a “collaborative engagement between photographer and sitter”.
 While always questioning “the truth”, Ford aims to establish a platform in which her sitter may present themselves as they please.
-She is interest in topics such as race, and identity.
+She is interested in topics such as race, and identity.

 Her work has been shown in galleries such as the Kent State University, Transformer Station, SPACES Gallery, The Morgan Conservatory, The Cleveland Print Room, Zygote Press, and Waterloo Arts located in Cleveland, OH.
 Selected as a 2019 Gordon Square Arts District Artist-In-Residence, you may find some of Ford’s work on the back of the Capitol Theatre Building located at the corner of Detroit and West 65th.
 Ford was also awarded an Ohio Arts Council Individual Excellence Award for 2017.